origo-map/origo-documentation/content/layers.md

 `clusterStyle` | the style to be used for clustered features.
 Is required if layerType cluster is used.
 `clusterOptions` | options for clustering.
 See the settings page for details.
 `searchable` | used with includeSearchableLayers in search control.
 Can be set to 'always', true (when visible) or false.
+`featureinfoTitle` | attribute to be used instead of the title property as the title for the popup/sidebar.
+Optional.

 #### Basic example GeoJSON